-CPA Grademark Certification Program (GM Program) requires that products be periodically tested for compliance to government regulations or voluntary product standards.
+CPA Grademark Certification Program (GM Program) requires that products be third-party certified, and periodically inspected and tested for compliance to government regulations or voluntary product standards.
 The GM Program also requires that a mill’s quality control system meet strict criteria for personnel, procedures, and facilities.

 GM Program places a premium on in-plant quality control programs affecting personnel, laboratory techniques, and recordkeeping.
 Each program has a quality assurance manual that contains the procedures for conducting the necessary work.
 The CPA audits the mills periodically for its capability and competence to conduct the necessary work of the program.

 The first step in the GM Program application procedure is submission of completed application and license agreement forms.
 Its purpose is to enable CPA to judge the eligibility of the applicant’s product(s) for third-party certification.
 CPA will decide within 90 days of receipt of the application and license agreement.

 The appropriate application and license agreement (depending on the certification program) should be submitted to: